 You should also take some time to explore what adoption will mean for you and your existing family.
 Do some soul searching to determine if adoption is a good match for you and what you will have to offer to an adopted child.
 The article “What Are the Qualifications for Adoption” talks about some of the hard and soft qualifications potential parents should consider ahead of beginning the adoption journey including finances, age, relationship status, health, and education and training.

-Like so many other states, California adoption laws are complicated and ever-changing.
-While this article will cover some of the basics, it is important for adoptive parents to work closely with an adoption facilitator, agency, or legal representative to ensure they are in compliance with the most current regulations.
+Like so many other states, California’s adoption laws are complicated and ever-changing.
+While this article will cover some of the basics, adoptive parents need to work closely with an adoption facilitator, agency, or legal representative to ensure they comply with the most current regulations.

 Types of Adoption in California

 The different types of adoption in California include stepparent/domestic partner adoption, independent adoption, agency adoption, and international adoption.

 Stepparent/domestic partner adoption is considered to be the easiest and most common type of adoption and involves the spouse or domestic partner of the child’s parents adopting the child.
 California adoption laws require the couple to be legally married or registered as domestic partners.

 Agency adoption in the state of California involves the California Department of Social Services or a licensed adoption agency.
 If you’re adopting through an adoption agency, the prospective birth parents can consent to adoption at any point after the child is born.
 To do so, they will sign a consent form before two witnesses, and an official from the adoption agency will acknowledge the form.